 There is no default password.
-If no password is supplied on the command line (either here or using the -U option (see below)) and -N is not specified, the client will prompt for a password, even if the desired service does not require one.
-(If no password is required, simply press ENTER to provide a null password.)
+If no password is supplied on the command line (either here or using the -U option (see below)) and -N is not specified, the client prompts for a password, even if the desired service does not require one.
+(If no password is required, press Enter to provide a null password.)

 Note: Some servers (including OS/2 and Windows for Workgroups) insist on an uppercase password.
 Lowercase or mixed case passwords may be rejected by these servers.
 Be cautious about including passwords in scripts.